-Delaware judge convicts girl in fatal school bathroom fight
+Delaware judge convicts girl in fatal school bathroom attack

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-Two other 17-year-olds were charged with misdemeanor conspiracy.
-All three, who were 16 when the fight happened, were tried as juveniles.
+Coonin said the girl convicted of homicide “struck the first blow without warning, and carried on the relatively brief but violent attack.”

+Dr. Richard Ringel, a pediatric cardiologist and professor at Johns Hopkins University, testified that Joyner-Francis had Eisenmenger syndrome, an extremely rare condition for someone her age in which a heart defect combines with severe pulmonary hypertension.
+He said there was no way of knowing Joyner-Francis was at risk of sudden death, any more than an apparently healthy athlete who exerts himself one day then suddenly collapses and dies the next day.
-Defense attorneys argued that the death of Joyner-Francis, who had a rare heart condition undetected by her doctors, was unforeseeable.
-They also suggested that she was a willing participant in a fight between “mutual combatants.”

-Prosecutors argued Joyner-Francis was not looking for a fight but trying to avoid one, and that she would not have died had she not been assaulted.
+Defense attorneys argued that the death of Joyner-Francis was unforeseeable and suggested that she was a willing participant in a fight.
+Prosecutors said Joyner-Francis was not looking for a fight, but trying to avoid one.

-“Distress, the unexpected nature of the attack, the brute ferocity of it raining upon her, all led to Amy’s death,” deputy attorney general Sean Lugg said during closing arguments this week, adding that the alleged assailant showed “a level of barbarism that reasonably would result in the outcome.”
+“I hope that the result today begins the healing for the community, for Howard High School,” said State Prosecutor Sean Lugg.

-Attorney John Deckers, representing the girl charged with homicide, argued that she shouldn’t be held culpable for Joyner-Francis’ death because a reasonable person would expect the consequence of a school fight “is not death, but rather discipline.”
+Attorney John Deckers, representing the girl convicted of homicide, argued that his client shouldn’t be held culpable because a reasonable person would expect that the consequence of a school fight “is not death, but rather discipline.”

+However, the judge said the natural and probable consequence of attacking another person is physical trauma, up to and including death.
+He also ruled that, even considering the assailant’s age, her failure to perceive the risk of death from the attack amounted to criminal negligence because it was a “gross deviation” from the standard of conduct of a reasonable person.

-Coonin ruled last year that the girl charged with homicide would be tried as a juvenile.
-Had she been tried and convicted as an adult, the girl would have faced up to eight years in prison.
-Being declared delinquent, she would be subject to supervision until age 19.
+Had she been convicted as an adult, the assailant would have faced up to eight years in prison.
+Being declared delinquent, she could be subject to supervision, and possible incarceration, until age 19.
+The judge told her she is prohibited from possessing a deadly weapon until age 25.

-Dr. Richard Ringel, a pediatric cardiologist and professor at Johns Hopkins University, testified that Joyner-Francis suffered from Eisenmenger syndrome, an extremely rare condition for someone her age in which a heart defect combines with severe pulmonary hypertension.

-While Ringel did not dispute the autopsy results, he said there was no way of knowing that Joyner-Francis was at risk of sudden death, any more than a person could predict that an athlete who appears healthy and fit one day suddenly collapses and dies on the playing field the next day.

-Prosecutors said that in an online group chat the day before the attack, Joyner-Francis offered advice to one of her friends about a problem involving a boy, telling her friend to “just be careful.”
-A detective testified that the defendants were later brought into the chat, and that the alleged attacker thought Joyner-Francis – who had warned that someone might betray another person – was talking about her.
+In an online group chat the day before the attack, Joyner-Francis offered advice to one of her friends about a problem involving a boy, telling her friend to “just be careful.”
+The defendants were later brought into the chat, and the attacker thought Joyner-Francis – who had warned that someone might betray another person – was talking about her.

-A Snapchat posting by one of the defendants that same day shows Joyner-Francis talking to her alleged assailant in the bathroom, purportedly to try to defuse the situation.
-The posting notes that the girl later charged with homicide was “bouta fight her,” followed by several emojis indicating that a person was laughing so hard she was crying.
+A Snapchat posting that same day from the girl convicted of conspiracy shows Joyner-Francis talking to her assailant in the bathroom, purportedly to try to defuse the situation.
+The posting notes that the assailant was “bouta fight her,” followed by several emojis indicating that a person was laughing so hard she was crying.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.